Simple bank statement infographic showing deposits, expenses, and current balance to help understand financial transactions and spending patterns

 • Use insights from your bank statements to determine how much you can save each month.

-• Aim to build an emergency fund that covers 3-6 months of living expenses.
+• Aim to build an emergency fund with a strategy that covers 3-6 months of living expenses.

 • Consider setting up automatic transfers to a savings account to ensure consistent savings.